bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **The Incident Commander Role**

 Google formalized the Incident Commander (IC) as a dedicated role during incidents.
-The IC doesn't fix the problem--they coordinate the people who do.
+The IC doesn't fix the problem; they coordinate the people who do.

 Key responsibilities: